 “My style follows a very Nordic painting tradition: landscapes, interiors, relationships, and dramas.
 I am very much inspired by theater and film,” said Anderson in a 2007 Women’s Wear Daily Scoop article titled “Red Hot Mamma.”
 She says the stage-like space created in her paintings, “is absurd but you buy into it, because it’s life in a distilled form.”
 Andersson’s composition style has been compared to playwright Harold Pinter for whom she was commissioned to create a picture accompanying the certificate for his Nobel Prize for Literature.
 Andersson’s artistic plot is influenced by fables, myths, pop music, and art history.
 Her desolate landscapes, foreboding sense of calamity, and introspective figures relate to the drama in paintings by Munch, Van Gogh and Hopper.

 Andersson was invited to Crown Point Press in 2008 where she created three color etchings whose interior and exterior scenes offer portals to a mysterious reality.
 The exhibition, Setting the Scene, (2009) featured her first print project at Crown Point Press.
 In 2010, she returned to Crown Point Press with her husband, artist Jockum Nordström, when they collaborated on six etchings that comprise a portfolio, and she returned again in 2013 to make three large color aquatints.

 In 2021, Denmark’s Louisiana Museum of Modern Art presented Mamma Andersson, the first large-scale show at a Nordic museum in several years and the artist made 10 new works especially for the exhibition.
 Other exhibitions of Andersson’s include Memory Banks, Contemporary Arts Center, Cincinnati, Ohio (2018-19); Museum Haus Esters, Krefeld, Germany (2011); Officescapes, Galleri Magnus Karlsson, Stockholm, Sweden (2008); Essential Painting, National Museum of Art, Osaka, Japan (2006) and the 15th Biennale of Sydney: Zones of Contact, Art Gallery of New South Wales, Sydney, Australia (2006).
 In 2018 Andersson received the Drawing Prize presented by the Daniel and Florence Guerlain Contemporary Art Foundation.
-In 2010 she had her first solo museum show in the U.S., at Aspen Art Museum, Colorado.
+In 2010 she had her first solo museum show in the U.S., at the Aspen Art Museum, Colorado.